MikSkrzyp/Quizlo/README.md

 * can get, create, update and delete quiz

-* can get and delete? users
+* can get and delete users

 Student:

 * can search for quiz and answer to its questions

-* can take on quiz
+* can solve quiz

 ## Tech stack:
 * asp.net web api
+* vue
 * mssql
-* vue
 * figma